-Considering the information furnished, the Urban Design Administrator recommends approval of the application for an Overlay Permit with the following conditions:
+Considering the information furnished, the Committee finds that the proposal generally complies with the applicable Guidelines and the application for an Overlay Permit is approved with the following conditions:

 - 1. The proposed attached signage complies with the guidelines in general concept.
 Final signage details and materials for signs indicated in the application as well as any additional signage proposed in the future shall comply with the Signage Design Guidelines and be submitted to staff for final review and approval. - 2.
 Building sites should provide side yards wide enough to allow for maintenance of the building unless common party walls are provided on the lot line.
 As the hotel structure is proposed to be built to the side property lines and the side facades are large and very exposed due to their height and area, provisions shall be made for regular maintenance and finished appearance of all sides of the building. - 3.
-Final landscape and streetscape design including light fixtures, street furnishings, street trees, and paving materials shall comply with applicable Design Guidelines and be submitted to staff for final review and approval. - 4.
-Public art is always encouraged to enhance the quality and design of projects in the district.
-Any public art proposals should comply with the Public Art guidelines and shall be submitted to staff for review and approval.
+Final landscape and streetscape design including light fixtures, street furnishings, street trees, and paving materials shall comply with applicable Design Guidelines and be submitted to staff for final review and approval.